 It's not uncommon to hear the phrase,

-we should have spent more time planning during end project meetings.
+We should have spent more time planning during end project meetings.
 It's tempting when given a new project to start the work.
 Always avoid this rookie mistake.
-Before your project begins, you must make sure there is an agreed definition, scope and plan.
+Before your project begins, you must ensure an agreed definition, scope, and plan is in place.
 The trick is to ensure that all your stakeholders have the same view, and they understand:

-It's essential you communicate this before the project starts, to avoid different viewpoints and expectations later.
-If stakeholders don't have time to talk to you (so you can develop a shared understanding) it's best not to start - after all, how important can the project be?
+It's essential that you communicate this before the project starts to avoid different viewpoints and expectations later.
+If stakeholders don't have time to talk to you (so you can develop a shared understanding), it's best not to start - after all, how important can the project be?

 Review Budgets and Timelines

-Budgets and timelines often get set before a project manager is involved.
-If you start work before setting the definition, scope and creating a plan, you won't realise until it's too late, that you have an inadequate budget and an unrealistic timescale.
+Budgets and timelines may get set before a project manager is involved.
+If you start work before setting the definition, scope and creating a plan, you won't realise that you have an inadequate budget and an unrealistic timescale until it's too late.
 Never commit to the numbers until you have completed the definition, scope and plan.

 Know the Scope

 The only way to manage scope is to know it before the project starts.
 If you don't define the scope before you begin, it's impossible to control it throughout the project, and you will become a victim of dreaded scope creep.

 - Ensure you have identified the project goals, objectives, benefits, scope, risks, issues, budget, timescale and approach.